rjeschke/weel/weel.md

 *   `local <name>[ = expr[,<name>...]]`

-    The 'local' keyword forces a variable to local:
+    The 'local' keyword forces a variable to be local:

         local i;
         i = 1;